srozemuller/AzAvd/Docs/Update-AvdRegistrationToken.md

 ---
-external help file: Az.Wvd-help.xml
+external help file: Az.Avd-help.xml
-Module Name: Az.Wvd
+Module Name: Az.Avd
 online version:
 schema: 2.0.0
 ---

-# Update-WvdRegistrationToken
+# Update-AvdRegistrationToken

 ## SYNOPSIS
 Will create a new registration token which you need to onboard new session hosts